 Regeneration and Economic Development have always been closely related and are often confused.
 Not all activity that promotes economic development is regeneration, and evidence from the last thirty years shows that economic inclusion does not necessarily follow from wider economic growth.
 Targeting deprived areas for regeneration work has been a commonly used model that has had mixed responses to narrowing the gap identified through the Index of Multiple Deprivation.
-South Kesteven District Council has undertaken a model basing economic development policies around the wider community and growth or opportunity areas to raise the gap through the overall areas, this is articulated and recognised as 'Place shaping'.
-This is not to say that more deprived areas are ignored, targeted work by public sector agencies in the more deprived areas of South Kesteven have occurred.
-In recent years, children's centres, employment initiatives, relocation of public facilities have all played a part in the development of the more deprived areas of South Kesteven.
+South Kesteven District Council has undertaken a model basing economic development policies together with wider spatial planning around land use, housing, and community planning around the wider community and growth or opportunity areas to raise the gap across the overall area, this is articulated and recognised as 'place shaping'.
+This is not to say that more deprived areas are ignored, and targeted work by public sector agencies in the more deprived areas of South Kesteven have occurred and will continue to occur in future.
+In recent years, children's centres, employment initiatives, and relocation of public facilities have all played a part in the development of the more deprived areas of South Kesteven.
+The Grantham Growth Point Programme of Development places emphasis on the importance of ensuring that the benefits of growth in target areas is also felt in the more deprived areas of the town.